Online Bachelor of Arts in Justice Studies

 Invalid phone number.
 Please try again.

-A Bachelor of Arts in justice studies is a social science-based undergraduate program that examines justice and social inquiry from diverse perspectives.
+This justice studies degree is a social science-based undergraduate program that examines justice and social inquiry from diverse perspectives.
 As a justice studies major, you’ll analyze how the definition of justice changes based on classical, contemporary, domestic and global contexts.

-Our justice studies degree is ideal for students who want to understand what justice is and how to achieve it.
-If you're interested in justice studies, you likely have a desire to drive social transformation.
+This degree is ideal if you want to understand what justice is and how to achieve it, as well as have the desire to drive social transformation.

-If you're interested in pursuing a law degree, earning a justice studies degree will provide a well-rounded education.
+If you’re interested in pursuing a law degree, earning a BA or a BS justice studies degree will provide a well-rounded education that prepares you for law school.
 You'll gain abstract thinking skills, the ability to interpret texts and a high reading comprehension, which will help on your Law School Admission Test (LSAT).
 You'll also learn to think reasonably and logically, which law schools typically look for in candidates.

-It’s important to note this is not a criminology program.
-The justice studies program does not prepare students for a career in criminal justice.
+It’s important to note this isn’t a criminology program.
+It doesn’t prepare you for a career in criminal justice.

 Justice studies courses

-Our justice studies courses run the gamut from justice theories to social inquiry.
+Courses in this program run the gamut from justice theories to social inquiry.
 You’ll explore legal and social philosophies of justice while learning new methods for conducting justice studies research.
-You can also take a range of justice studies electives, such as justice-seeking organizations, ethnic studies and disability rights.
+You can also take a range of electives, such as justice-seeking organizations, ethnic studies and disability rights.

-JUS 210: Introduction to Ethnic Studies in the U.S. (C)
+JUS 210: Introduction to Ethnic Studies in the U.S. (SOBE OR C)

-JUS 214: The Pursuit of Justice in the 21st Century (SB)
+JUS 214: The Pursuit of Justice in the 21st Century (CIVI OR SB)

-As a graduate in this program, you’ll have a diverse range of opportunities and outcomes for a justice studies career.
-Our students are prepared for jobs in law, government, politics, education, community-based works and more.
-For instance, one of our justice studies alumni continued her education, earned a doctorate and now serves as a U.S. senator.
+As a graduate of this program, you’ll have a diverse range of job opportunities available to you to pursue a justice studies career.
+You’ll be prepared for jobs in law, government, politics, education, community-based works and more.
+Career examples include, but aren’t limited to:

 College Program Director